Implementing Laws At-a-Glance

 8. Does the Competent Authority have specific investigative and enforcement powers?

-The Competent Authority can receive communications relating to retaliation suffered by whistleblowers and/or other persons protected under the Decree and exercising investigative powers in this regard.
+The Competent Authority can receive communications relating to retaliation suffered by whistleblowers and/or other persons protected under the Decree and exercise its investigative powers in this regard.

 9. What are the sanctions for non-compliance with the Directive and the implementing law?